maiadx/mlog/README.md

 ## Missing Features
-What's missing: currently designed for single-threaded program performance but lacks the ability to be used accross threads, & further optimization to make it fast
+What's missing: currently designed for single-threaded program performance but lacks the ability to be used accross threads safely, & further optimization to make it fast

 ## Usage